 In-State vs. Out-of-State Preference:

-Georgetown University School of Medicine shows no preference to in-state or out-of-state applicants, as Washington, D.C. is not technically a state.
+Georgetown University School of Medicine shows no preference for in-state or out-of-state applicants, as Washington, D.C., is not technically a state.

 Howard University College of Medicine